Master of Cabestany

 Cabestany Church

-The exceptional workmanship of the carving of the tympanum relief sculptures, together with the originality of the theme attracted the curiosity of medieval art scholars, who compared his work with other examples taken from capitals, sarcophogi, corbels and other tympanum.
+The exceptional workmanship of the tympanum relief sculpture, together with the originality of the theme attracted the curiosity of medieval art scholars, who compared his work with other examples taken from capitals, sarcophogi, corbels and other tympanum.
 Meanwhile, they dubbed the artist the "Master of Cabestany".
 Before long, subsequent research confirmed the existence of work by the same artist in the departments of Aude and Languedoc (France), in Catalonia and Navarre (Spain), and in Tuscany (Italy).
 In all, some 121 sculptures have been attributed to the Master of Cabestany or to his studio.

 Exhibition